-The pixel test computes a statistical threshold based on the probability of observing a single pixel above the threshold.
-This test has been shown to be best suited for detecting focal signals with high Z scores (Poline, Worsley, Evans & Friston, 1997).
-But if the region of interest in the search space (the mouth in a face for example) is wide, it has usually a lower Z score and cannot be detected.
+The Pixel test computes a statistical threshold based on the probability of observing a single pixel above the threshold.
+This test has been shown to be best suited for detecting focal signals with high Z-scores (Poline, Worsley, Evans & Friston, 1997).
+But if the region of interest in the search space (the mouth in a face for example) is wide, it has usually a lower Z-score and cannot be detected.
 We could improve detection by applying more smoothing to the image.
-The amount of smoothing will depend on the extent of the features we wish to detect (by the matched filter theorem), but we do not know this in advance.
+The amount of smoothing will depend on the extent of the features we wish to detect (by the Matched Filter Theorem), but we do not know this in advance.

-Friston, Worsley, Frackowiak, Mazziotta, and Evans (1994) proposed an alternative to the pixel test to improve the detection of wide signals with low Z scores (for a review, see Poline et al., 1997).
-The idea is to set a low threshold ( $t \ge 2.3$ -in the next section, we used t = 2.7) and base the test on the size of clusters of connected pixels above the threshold.
-The cluster test is based on the probability that, above a threshold t, a cluster of size K (or more) pixels has occurred by chance that is calculated in the D = 2 case as follows (Cao & Worsley, 2001; Friston et al., 1994):
+Friston, Worsley, Frackowiak, Mazziotta and Evans (1994) proposed an alternative to the Pixel test in order to improve the detection of wide signals with low Z-scores (see Poline et al., 1997, for a review).
+The idea is to set a low threshold ($t \ge 2.3$ - in the next section, we used t = 2.7) and base the test on the size of clusters of connected pixels above the threshold.
+The Cluster test is based on the probability that, above a threshold t, a cluster of size K (or more) pixels has occurred by chance which is calculated in the D=2 case as follows (Cao & Worsley 2001; Friston at al., 1994):